What is an Exclusive Buyers Agent Agreement and Should I Sign One?

 Should I Sign an Exclusive Buyers Agent Agreement?

 I’ve seen some exclusive buyers agent agreements that I wouldn’t recommend anyone sign.
-The level of risk to the home buyer is dependent on the specifics.
+The level of risk to the home buyer is dependent on the specifics of the contract.
 If the period of time is short, there is less risk.
 Also if the compensation is tied to a specific location and specific type of property, that reduces risk as well.
-Finally, if the buyers agent agrees to either take the sellers offered commission or at least, take a reduced commission if the seller isn’t offering any, that makes an exclusive agreement more reasonable, in my opinion.
+Finally, be sure to carefully read the fine print on what will happen if the seller isn’t willing to pay the buyers agent commission in part or in full.
+Consider whether or not the terms of the exclusive buyer’s agent agreement are fair and reasonable.

 Let's Connect